Joe Knowles

+Club career

 In January 2017, he was offered a senior contract for the 2017–18 season, while in May the club confirmed he signed it.

 In 2018/19, Knowles played for 4 months with Scottish outfit Largs Thistle.

 Before the 2022–23 A-League Men season, Knowles trialed for A-League Men club Brisbane Roar, scoring against Leeds United in a pre-season friendly.
+Knowles won a contract with the Brisbane Roar for that season, before being released at the end of that season.

+On 15 July 2023, Indian Super League club Hyderabad completed the signing of Knowles on a one-year deal.